Submitting a Plant Sample

 - For soybean cyst nematode and corn nematode sample submission, please use form PD 32 "Plant Nematode Sample Submission".

-General Tips for Sample Submission
+General Tips for Sample Submission (including packaging and mailing)

 - Provide plenty of plant material.
 When possible send the entire plant, including roots and top growth.